Australia Cup: Competition format

-Final

 The inaugural 2014 FFA Cup Final was held as a mid-week fixture on Tuesday 16 December 2014, in order to minimise the impact on the scheduling of the 2014–15 A-League season, already disrupted by Australia hosting the 2015 AFC Asian Cup.
 For the following year, the 2015 FFA Cup Final was played on a weekend date free of other 2015–16 A-League games, to "emphasise the importance of the Final".
 From 2016 to 2019, the Final was staged as a mid-week fixture.

 Trophy

-At the end of the final, the winning team is presented with a trophy, known as the "FFA Cup Trophy", which they will hold until the following year's final.
+At the end of the final, the winning team is presented with a trophy, known as the "Australia Cup Trophy", which they will hold until the following year's final.

 The trophy is a large traditional style cup with an intentional resemblance to the historical Australia Cup trophy which ran from 1962 to 1968.
 The cup itself is made from silver-soldered brass, which is plated with 24 carat gold and sterling silver.
 It has two handles which each have the badge of Football Federation Australia inscribed on the inside corners.
 Also inscribed on the cup is the design of the cup and the words FFA Cup.
 The trophy features two soccer balls, one as the base of the cup and the other as a trim, on the very top of the cup lid.

-The FFA Cup Trophy was created by D3 Design, who also designed the A-League, W-League and NPL Champions silverware.
+The Australia Cup Trophy was created by D3 Design, who also designed the A-League, W-League and NPL Champions silverware.

 Sponsorship

 In its inaugural season the FFA Cup joined with an official naming rights partner.
 In 2014, Westfield Group was announced as the sponsor for the first three seasons of the cup tournament, known for commercial purposes as the "Westfield FFA Cup".

 Between 2014 and 2016 Umbro supplied match balls for all FFA Cup matches.
 The FFA Cup Match Ball, the Umbro Neo 150 Elite, was specially designed for the competition.
 Between 2017 and 2019 Mitre supplied the Mitre Delta Hyperseam as the official FFA Cup match ball after a public vote to select between three alternate ball designs.
 After the cancellation of the 2020 competition, Mitre introduced the Mitre Delta Max for the 2021 FFA Cup.
+After using the Delta Max for the 2022 competition, the Mitre Ultimax Pro was chosen to replace it for 2023.
+The Ultimax Pro continued to be used in 2025.

+On 25 November 2024, it was announced that beverage company Hahn would become the naming rights sponsor of the competition from 2025 onwards, in a three-year deal.